 Listen to this Article:

 1. The Two 5-Year Rules Compared: As a starting point, it's helpful to understand how the 5-year rule applies to Roth IRA contributions versus conversions.

-Roth IRA Conversions: The 5 year rule on conversions is used to determine whether you’ll pay the 10 percent penalty when you withdrawal the amount you converted.
+Roth IRA Conversions: The 5-year rule on conversions is used to determine whether you’ll pay the 10 percent penalty when you withdraw the amount you converted.

-5. Distribution Ordering Rules: For most, a Roth IRA consists not only of amounts converted from a traditional IRA, but also contributions and earnings from both contributions and conversions.
+5. Distribution Ordering Rules: For most, a Roth IRA consists not only of amounts converted from a traditional IRA but also of contributions and earnings from both contributions and conversions.
 This raises the question of how the IRS characterizes a withdrawal.
 Here’s what you need to know.

 Ordering: Distributions are deemed to come first from contributions, then conversions, and finally earnings.
 Conversions are further broken down first from taxable conversions (conversions that triggered taxes) and then non-taxable conversions.
 We'll look at some of the implications of this ordering rule in a minute.

 Combined Accounts: The IRS treats multiple Roth IRA accounts like one for tax purposes.
 Even if you have multiple Roth IRA accounts, they will be treated as one regardless of which one you actually take a distribution from.

 You can use the ordering rules to your advantage.
 For example, if your withdrawal does not exceed the amount of your total contributions, you won't owe ordinary tax or the 10% penalty because the IRS deems the distribution to come first from contributions.